 The inspiration and creative process behind this breakthrough was as mythic and romantic as the songs themselves, with singer-songwriter Justin Vernon channelling heartbreak into each track.
-Then, armed with a clutch of awards and dedicated fan base the American Indie Folk band proved in their follow up, 2012's eponymous album Bon Iver, that they don't need a raw break-up or seclusion in a Wisconsin wood cabin to write a soulful success story.
+Then, armed with a clutch of awards and a dedicated fan base, the American indie-folk band proved in their 2012 follow-up that they don't need a raw break-up or seclusion in a Wisconsin wood cabin to write a soulful success story.

-Now 2016 brings a long-awaited third album from Bon Iver: 22, A Million ( release date: 30 September).
-The singles already released show a maturation of those trademark hypnotic melodies heartfelt lyrics with a more experimental sound.
+2016 brought a long-awaited third album from Bon Iver called 22, A Million.
+The songs displayed a maturation of those trademark hypnotic melodies and heartfelt lyrics with a more experimental sound.
 The eccentrically-named tracks '22 (OVER S∞∞N)' '10 d E A T h b R E a s T ⊠ ⊠' layer electro, brass and jagged bass for a rougher finish than the dreamy earlier songs.
-But at the core is still Vernon's haunting vocals and lyrics, now more gut-punchingly raw and expressive than ever, still lie at the heart of the music.
+But frontman Justin Vernon's vocals and lyrics, now more gut-punchingly raw and expressive than ever, still lie at the heart of the music.